arc-archive/arc-demo-helper/README.md

 To build an API related demo page use `ApiDemoPage` class as a base class for the demo page.
 It extends `DemoPage` class but adds additional UI and logic into it.
 The `ApiDemoPage` adds dropdown to select an API (demo-api by default), adds logic to load API model, adds API navigation and support for handling selection.

+Finally the `ApiDemoPage` class mixes in `AmfHelperMixin` in the class' prototype.
+All helper's methods are available in the class.

 #### Minimal example

 ```js